Lusail City is a sustainable city being developed as part of Qatar 2030, the national vision for 2030.

 Features of Lusail City

-Lusail City, one of the largest commercial projects of Middle East, is a coastal city located 22km to the north of Doha.
+Lusail City, one of the largest commercial projects in the Middle East, is a coastal city located 22km north of Doha.
 It will be spread over an area of 38km², with a waterfront location stretching over 28km.

 The city is designed to have facilities for work, leisure and recreational activities to provide a comfortable life.
-It will consist of 19 mixed-used entertainment, commercial and residential districts.
-It will feature four islands, a blue lagoon with two marinas, 25,000 residential buildings, high and low-rise buildings, a business square, which is a 20-storey mixed use tower, and low-rise buildings Piazza 1 and Piazza 2.
+It will consist of 19 mixed-use entertainment, commercial and residential districts.
+It will feature four islands, a blue lagoon with two marinas, 25,000 residential buildings, high- and low-rise buildings, a business square with a 20-storey mixed-use tower, and low-rise buildings Piazza 1 and 2.

-Lusail City will also feature commercial towers, hospitals, ports, two golf courses, five stadiums, a commercial park for energy firms, retail spaces, schools, mosques, medical services, sports, entertainment, public avenues, recreational areas, cultural centres and shopping centres.
-It will also have 22 hotels with international standards.
+Lusail City will also feature commercial towers, hospitals, ports, two golf courses, five stadiums, a commercial park for energy companies, retail spaces, schools, mosques, medical services, sports and entertainment centres, public avenues, recreational areas, cultural centres and shopping centres.
+It will also have 22 hotels that will oblige by international standards.

-Energy City Qatar is the first full-fledged oil and gas hub of the region.
-Qatar has been chosen to host World Cup 2022 games.
-A key development undertaken in this respect in the city is Lusail Iconic Stadium with a capacity of more than 80,000 seats.
+Qatar was chosen to host the World Cup 2022 games.
+A key development undertaken in this respect in the city is the Lusail Stadium, with a capacity of more than 80,000 seats.

-Marina District is one of the 19 integrated districts planned in the Lusail City.
-It will include waterfront residential and mixed-use, commercial and hotel facilities in approximately 1.8 million m² (19.3 million ft²).
+Marina District is one of the 19 integrated districts planned in Lusail City.
+It will include a residential waterfront and mixed-use commercial and hotel facilities in approximately 1.8 million m².

 Lusail City design

-Lusail City has a unique design with comprehensive planning that has taken into account all the possible disruptions during the construction and maintenance of the city without deterring daily life.
+Lusail City has a unique design with comprehensive planning that considers all the possible disruptions during the construction and maintenance of the city without deterring daily life.